QuentinAmbard/databricks-demo/README.md

 # DEPRECATED - NOT MAINTAINED

+ALL resources have been moved to dbdemos:  https://github.com/databricks-demos/dbdemos

 This repo isn't maintained anymore.
-Refer to the internal Databricks demos for up-to-date resources
+Also refer to the internal Databricks demos for up-to-date resources

 # databricks-demo